navaneethclt/roveryolo/README.md

 Attach a LIDAR sensor and camera.
 Compile and Run:

-Build the code in an environment that supports the necessary libraries (e.g., Visual Studio).
-Run the program with the necessary command-line arguments: css
-Copy code
-./program.exe --model_path yolov5.onnx --image input.jpg --class_names coco.names --gpu
 Control:

 The system will process the camera feed and send control commands to the Arduino based on detected objects and LIDAR readings.
-Notes
-The code expects to operate on a real-time system and may not perform as expected on lower-priority settings.
-The LIDAR readings are processed to ensure smooth control of the system, while YOLO detects objects in real-time for decision-making.